takelley1/dotfiles/README.md

     config checkout

-Set the flag showUntrackedFiles to no on this specific (local) repository:
+Set the flag 'showUntrackedFiles' to no on this specific (local) repository:

     config config --local status.showUntrackedFiles no